davidramosweb/home-assistant-custom-components-cover-time-based/README.md

     position:
       description: position of cover, between 0 and 100
       example: 50
-    confident: (optional)
+    confident:
-      description: if we are confident in this position, i.e. affects if state is assumed or not
+      description: optional (default is false) - if we are confident in this position, i.e. affects if state is assumed or not
       example: True
+    position_type:
+      description: optional (default is target)- specifies if the position we are passing in is the target or the current position.
+Defaults to target meaning we will transition slider from current posution to given target.
+Specifiying >
+      example: current
 ```

 It's useful as the cover may have changed position outside of HA's knowledge, and also to allow a confirmed position to make the arrow buttons display more appropriately.

-To this end the position in the service has an optional parameter of 'confident' that affects how the cover is presented in HA.
-Setting confident to ```true``` will mean that certain button operations aren't permitted.
+Following examples to help explaing parametes:

-e.g. This example automation shows a reed sensor that indicate a garage door is closed when contact is made:
+1. This example automation uses ```position_type: current``` when a reed sensor has indicated a garage door is closed when contact is made:

 ```
 - id: 'garage_closed'